parcel-bundler/website/src/blog/alpha1/alpha1.md

 summary: Parcel 2.0.0-alpha.1 is here!
 ---

 Today I’m incredibly excited to release the first alpha version of Parcel 2!
 Please try it out and help us take Parcel 2 to the finish line.
-Check it out on Github!
+Check it out on GitHub!

 ![](./banner.png)